 This type of extreme dryness may also respond to an increase in dietary oils such as vitamin E oil, fish oil, flax seed oil and other natural, non-hydrogenated oils.
 It is also important to avoid using hydrogenated oils as they interfere with the benefits of natural, beneficial oils.

 Be sure to keep the air in your home well-hydrated by using a humidifier.
 Avoid blasting harsh central heating and air conditioning.
 Keep the fans turned to low and only heat or cool to the amount necessary for comfort.
 If you overheat or keep your home excessively cold, it is stressful to your skin and body.

 Outdoors avoid excessive exposure to heat and cold and to the rays of the sun.
 Always dress appropriately to protect your skin against the elements.
 Use a sunscreen when you expect to be in the sun for an extended period of time.
 Always moisturize your skin appropriately before exposure to cold, dry air.

-Dress Comfortably And Naturally To Avoid Dry Skin
+Dress Comfortably And Naturally To Avoid This Skin Condition

 Another environmental irritant that many people do not think of is clothing.
 If you have sensitive, dry skin be careful not to choose clothing, towels and linens made of irritating, scratchy fabric.
 Stick to natural, organic cotton, lightweight rayon, silk and other natural fibers that are soft and free of irritating prickliness.
 Be sure to wash and dry your clothing, linens and towels using only natural, fragrance-free products.